SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ## Collection Configuration and App Installation

-{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

-As part of the setting up the collection process and app installation, you can select the App from App Catalog and click on Install App.
-Please follow the steps below:
+As part of data collection setup and app installation, you can select the **Active Directory JSON - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
+Follow the steps below to configure the collection.

 ### Step 1: Set up Collector